Table of Contents

 So there are the fixes whenever you find your car speaker not working on one side.
 These fixes will also work when the front car speakers are not working.

-There you have it, that’s the troubleshooting procedure that most technicians use to fix stereo system whenever such a problem occurs.
+There you have it, that’s the troubleshooting procedure that most technicians use to fix the stereo system whenever such a problem occurs.

 It may require some time and a few basic skills, but its worth a try if you don’t want to take your car to a technician.
 However, you should consider calling in a professional audio expert if you still can’t diagnose the problem after following the testing procedure above.